Hurwitz-Ran spaces: Introduction

-In \cite[Definition 6.17]{Bianchi:Hur1} we also introduced the notion of \emph{Poincare} PMQ: an augmented and locally finite PMQ $\Q$ is Poincare if each connected component of $\Hur^{\Delta}(\Q)$ is a topological manifold.
-More generally, for a commutative ring $R$, we introduce the notion of $R$-Poincare PMQ: each component of $\Hur^{\Delta}(\Q)$ is now required to be an $R$-homology manifold (see Definition \ref{defn:RPoincare}).
-It is easy to see that connected components of $\Hur^{\Delta}(\Q)$ are indexed by the set $\hQ$, i.e. the completion of the PMQ $\Q$: for $a\in\hQ$ we denote by $\Hur^{\Delta}(\Q)(a)$ the corresponding component in $\Hur^{\Delta}(\Q)$, as in \cite[Section 6]{Bianchi:Hur1}.
-An $R$-Poincare PMQ $\Q$ has the following advantage: for all $a\in\hQ$ the $R$-homology groups of $\Hur^{\Delta}(\Q)(a)$ are isomorphic by Poincare-Lefschetz duality to the reduced $R$-cohomology groups of the one point compactification $\Hur^{\Delta}(\Q)(a)^{\infty}$; the latter space is endowed with a finite cell decomposition \cite[Section 6]{Bianchi:Hur1}, which can in principle be used for actual composition.
+In \cite[Definition 6.19]{Bianchi:Hur1} we also introduced the notion of \emph{Poincar\'e} PMQ: an augmented and locally finite PMQ $\Q$ is Poincar\'e if each connected component of $\Hur^{\Delta}(\Q)$ is a topological manifold.
+More generally, for a commutative ring $R$, we introduce the notion of $R$-Poincar\'e PMQ: each component of $\Hur^{\Delta}(\Q)$ is required to be an $R$-homology manifold (see Definition \ref{defn:RPoincare}).
+An $R$-Poincar\'e PMQ $\Q$ has the following advantage: the $R$-homology groups of a component of $\Hur^{\Delta}(\Q)$ are isomorphic by Poincar\'e-Lefschetz duality to the reduced $R$-cohomology groups of the one point compactification of that component; this one point compactification is endowed with a finite cell decomposition à la Fox-Neuwirth-Fuchs \cite[Section 6]{Bianchi:Hur1} which can in principle be used for actual cohomology computations.

-The third main result of the article is the following theorem, giving a simple criterion to recognise when a PMQ $\Q$ is Poincare, or $R$-Poincare; this combines Theorems \ref{thm:Poincare} and \ref{thm:RPoincare}. \begin{thm} In order to prove that $\Q$ is Poincare (respectively, $R$-Poincare), it suffices to check that for all $a\in\Q$ the connected component $\Hur^{\Delta}(\Q)(a)$ of $\Hur^{\Delta}(\Q)$ is a topological manifold (respectively, an $R$-homology manifold). \end{thm} Note that, unless $\Q$ is already complete, the set $\hQ$ is larger than $\Q$.
+The third main result of the article is the following theorem, combining Theorems \ref{thm:Poincare} and \ref{thm:RPoincare}, and giving a criterion to recognise Poincar\'e and $R$-Poincar\'e PMQs.
+Recall that a PMQ $\Q$ embeds into its completion $\hQ$, and $\hQ$ is strictly larger than $\Q$ unless $\Q$ is already complete.
+Recall also from \cite[Theorem 6.14]{Bianchi:Hur1} that the connected components of $\Hur^{\Delta}(\Q)$ are in bijection with $\hQ$. \begin{athm} In order to prove that $\Q$ is Poincar\'e (respectively, $R$-Poincar\'e), it suffices to check that for all $a\in\Q$ the corresponding component $\Hur^{\Delta}(\Q)(a)$ of $\Hur^{\Delta}(\Q)$ is a topological manifold (respectively, an $R$-homology manifold). \end{athm}